 Swiss chard, persimmons, pomegranate seeds and walnuts make a very inviting way of enjoying winter greens in this colorful festive dish!

-Persimmons are in season at the same time and bring the expression “if it grows together, it goes together” home.
+Persimmons are in season at the same time as Swiss chard and bring the expression “if it grows together, it goes together” home.
 Persimmons start coming in the Farmers markets in late October and continue to be available through December.
-The most common persimmons available are the Fuyu and the Hachiya.
-I recommend Fuyu persimmons for this dish because they are best when they are firm and hold their texture in the sautee.
+The most common persimmons available are the Fuyu which is a non-astringent variety and the Hachiya which is astringent (makes your mouth pucker when you eat it).
+I recommend Fuyu persimmons for this dish because they are firm and hold their texture in the sautee.

 Fuyu persimmons will turn really bright orange as they heat through (so pretty).
 The persimmon slices cook quickly, so adding them at the end for just a couple minutes will be enough.
 Persimmons are what make the cinnamon really work in this dish.
 They almost taste like they have cinnamon even before adding the cinnamon.
 The salty, mineral taste of the Swiss chard is complimented by the sweet spiciness of the persimmons.

 Garnish Toppings for the Swiss Chard & Persimmon Sautee

 The pomegranate seeds, persimmon wedges and toasted walnut are garnish, but really add finesse to the final dish and bring so much color to the table.
 The pomegranate seeds give a lovely burst of fruity, citrus brightness.
 The persimmon wedges add extra sweetness and a vibrant orange color.
 Persimmons get softer in texture and more saturated in color after they have been cut.
 Toasted walnuts add a crunch and nuttiness.